ahoneybun/ahoneybun.github.io/_posts/2024-03-21-Thinkpad-X13s-review.md

 Note that the `deep` option is not available on this system.

+**Ubuntu 24.10 note:** this device does not enter the deepest low-power state during suspend yet.

 ## The Ugly

 Here are the items that will most likely help you decide if this is a system for you.